nxtdxve/M306-Buenzli/README.md

 ## Technologies Used
 - Python
-- GUI: tkinter
+- GUI: Dear PyGui
-- Graph: matplotlib
+- Graph: Dear PyGui

 ## License
 This project is licensed under the MIT License.